Kiddxtrizz/project_milestone_TW/README.md

 # Milestone Project
-This project is a part of the [The Data Incubator](https://www.thedataincubator.com/) milestone project day 10 of 12 challenge.
+This project is a part of the [The Data Incubator](https://www.thedataincubator.com/) 12-Day bootcamp.

 #### -- Project Status: [Completed]